ibabushkin/gabelstaplerwm/IDEAS.md

     over it, so `Vec` is probably still the best idea
 * [ ] helper util to get keycodes (via X I assume?)
 * [ ] notification support (look how naughty does it)

+## Short term stuff
+* add helper methods using wrapper structs to avoid as many closures as possible in config.rs